uel3/nf-UnO/README.md

 nextflow run nf-core-uno -profile conda,test --outdir <OUTDIR>
 ```

 Some configuration will be needed so that Nextflow knows how to fetch the required software.
 This is usually done in the form of a config profile.
-You can chain multiple config profiles in a comma-separated string passed to -profile in combination with a config file passed to -c.
+You can chain multiple config profiles in a comma-separated string passed to `-profile` in combination with a config file passed to `-c`.

 > [!NOTE]
 > If you are running the nf-uno for the first time, it will take longer to run because the dependencies for each process are being loaded.
 Subsequent runs should be much faster.